Manage Your Email 2x Faster with AI.

 3. Review and send AI-drafted replies for routine messages.

-4. Flag 2-3 emails that need thoughtful responses later.
+4. Flag 2-3 emails that need thoughtful, personal responses.

 Midday (15 min):